patrickjbrown/HackerNewsApp/README.md

 This project was written as part of an interview coding challenge.
 It provides an Angular-based client and a .NET Core based server to display stories using the [Hacker News API](https://github.com/HackerNews/API).

+## Build/Run Instructions

+Prior to running the app via Visual Studio, right-click the solution and select Properties.
+Ensure "Multiple startup projects" is selected, and that both the "hackernewsapp.client" and "HackerNewsApp.Server" projects are configured to run on startup.

 ## Task

 The requirements of the coding challenge were as follows (descriptions modified to prevent cheating/Google-ability):